rosalindfranklininstitute/RedLionfish/README.md

 Many examples can be found in `/test' folder.

+A quick and benchmarking installation can be run from the proect root using the command:

+'python test\test_and_benchm.py'

+or (*nix)

+'python test/test_and_benchm.py'

+This will print out information about your GPU device (if available) and run some deconvolutions.
+It initially creates some data programatically, convolutes with a gaussian PSF, and add Poisson noise.
+Then it executes executes the
+Richardson-Lucy deconvolution calculation using CPU and GPU methods, for 10 iterations.
+During the calculation it will print some information to the console/terminal, including the time it takes to run the calculation.

 Computer generated data and an experimental PSF can be found in `test\testdata`

+### Testing Redlionfish in napari

-Here is an example using the Redlionfish plugin in napari:
+Here is an example testing the Redlionfish plugin in napari:

-1. load data `test\testdata\gendata_psfconv_poiss_large.tif`
+1. load data `test\testdata\gendata_psfconv_poiss_large.tif` (can use draga and drop)
 2. load psf data `test\testdata\PSF_RFI_8bit.tif`
 3. In the RedLionfish side window ensure that 'gendata_psfconv_poiss_large' is selected in data dropdown widget, and `PSF_RFI_8bit` is selected in psfdata widget.
 4. Choose number of iterations (default=10)
 5. Click 'Go' button and wait until result shows as a new data layer.
 6. Use controls of the left panel to compare before and after RL deconvolution: select 'RL-deconvolution' layer and set colormap to red.
 Hide PSF_RFI_8bit.
 Make sure that both 'RL-deconvolution' and 'gendata-psfconv' are visible.
 Now, hide/unhide RL-deconvolution layer to see before and after deconvolution.
 Adjust contrast limits of each layer as desired.

-For benchmarking, it is recommended to run `test_and_benchm.py` from the command line.
-This will print out information about your GPU device (if available) and run some deconvolutions.
-It initially creates some data programatically, convolutes with a gaussian PSF, and add Poisson noise.
-Then it executes executes the
-Richardson-Lucy deconvolution calculation using CPU and GPU methods, for 10 iterations.
-During the calculation it will print some information to the console/terminal, including the time it takes to run the calculation.

 ## GPU vs CPU